BodenmillerGroup/ImcSegmentationPipeline/docs/segmentation.md

 After image segmentation the following files have been generated:

 * `analysis/cpout/masks`: contains single-channel segmentation masks in 16-bit `.tiff` format.
-Segmentation masks are single-channel images that match the input images in size, with non-zero grayscale values indicating the IDs of segmented object
+Segmentation masks are single-channel images that match the input images in size, with non-zero grayscale values indicating the IDs of segmented objects.
 * `analysis/cpout/probabilities`: contains 3 channel images in 16-bit `.tiff` format representing the downscaled pixel probabilities after Ilastik pixel classification.